Formation (song): Recognition

-According to global critic aggregator Acclaimed Music, "Formation" was critics' top song of 2016.
+In The Village Voice's annual Pazz & Jop mass critics poll of the year's best in music in 2016, "Formation" was ranked at number one.
 It was named the best song of 2016 by Rolling Stone, Time, NPR, Rolling Stone Australia, Rolling Stone Argentina, Complex, Entertainment Weekly, Fuse, Paste, The Music, Musikexpress, Aftonbladet, Idolator, Mashable, Red Bull, and PopMatters.
-In the annual Village Voice's Pazz & Jop mass critics poll of the year's best in music in 2016, "Formation" was ranked at number one.
-The song was also named the best international song of 2016 by Rolling Stone Brazil.
-Pitchfork and Spin named the song the second best of the year, while Noisey named it the fourth best.
-Fact named it the fifth best song of the year, while NME the sixth.
-Billboard ranked "Formation" at number one on their "10 Best R&B Songs of 2016" list, and number 14 on their "100 Best Pop Songs of 2016" list.
-"Formation" was also named one of the best songs of 2016 by The Irish Times, Elle, and Harper's Bazaar.
+The song was also named the best international song of 2016 by Rolling Stone Brazil, while Billboard ranked it at number one on their "10 Best R&B Songs of 2016" list.

 In 2019, Essence and Parade named "Formation" the greatest song of the decade (2010s).
 Consequence of Sound, Paste, Insider, and Tampa Bay Times listed "Formation" as the third greatest song of the 2010s.
-For Pitchfork and Rolling Stone it was the fourth best of the same period, while for Stereogum it was the 8th best, and for NME, the 11th best.
-BBC, Billboard, and GQ included "Formation" in their lists of the songs that defined and shaped the decade.
-From over 35 outlets, global critic aggregator Acclaimed Music went on to rank "Formation" the 3rd greatest song of the 2010s.
+For Pitchfork and Rolling Stone it was the fourth best of the same period.
+The BBC, Billboard, and GQ included "Formation" in their lists of the songs that defined and shaped the decade.
 Vulture included the release date of "Formation" in their list of the 103 days that shaped music in the 2010s.

 The Independent included "Formation" on their list of the 40 best song lyrics of all time. i-D ranked the song at number one on their list of the greatest pop comebacks of the 21st century.
 In 2021, Rolling Stone placed the song at number 73 on its list of the 500 Greatest Songs of All Time.

 Accolades

+"Formation" received three nominations at the 59th Annual Grammy Awards: Record of the Year, Song of the Year, and Best Music Video, of which it won the latter award.
+The song's losses in the former two categories sparked controversy, with some critics considering it a snub that demonstrates Beyoncé's lack of recognition in the General Field.
+The winner of the Record of the Year category Adele expressed recognition for Beyoncé in her acceptance speech, saying: "My dream and my idol is Queen Bey, and I adore you.
+You move my soul every single day.
+And you have done for nearly 17 years.
+I adore you, and I want you to be my mommy".

-"Formation" received three nominations at the 59th Annual Grammy Awards: Record of the Year, Song of the Year and Best Music Video, of which it won the latter award.
-At the 2016 MTV Video Music Awards, "Formation" won all of its nominations, making Beyoncé the most awarded artist in Video Music Awards history.
-This video's win for Video of the Year marked Beyoncé's second win in this category, tying the record for artist with the most wins in the category in history.
+At the 2016 MTV Video Music Awards, "Formation" won all of its nominations, making Beyoncé the most awarded artist in MTV Video Music Awards history.
+The video's win for Video of the Year marked Beyoncé's second win in this category, tying the record for the artist with the most wins in the category in history.
 With the song's win for Best Pop Video, Beyoncé became the only black artist to win the award in history.